EngineersBox/VVSFS/report.md

 ## Indirect Blocks

-There are three main areas that need to change to support indirect blocks, listing dentries, adding a new dentry and unlinking a dentry.
-In the first case of listing dentries, this is the most straight forward.
-Instead of previously iterating over all the blocks in `i_data`, we traverse only the first 14 and load the dentries into memory, then we check if a 15th exists (indicating indirect blocks are present), which is then buffered.
-Then we perform the same iteration over the block addresses within the indirect block (via offset using `sizeof(uint32_t) * <iteration count>`).
+There are three main areas that need to change to support indirect blocks: listing dentries, adding a new dentry and unlinking a dentry.

+The first case of listing dentries is the most straightforward.
+Previously, we iterated over all the blocks in `i_data`; now, we traverse only the first 14 and load the dentries into memory.
+Then, we check if a 15th exists (indicating indirect blocks are present), which is then buffered.
+Next, we perform the same iteration over the block addresses within the indirect block (via offset using `sizeof(uint32_t) * <iteration count>`).
 The iteration count (inclusive) is determined by subtracting 15 from the total block count.
-We then traverse all dentries within each block, iterating 8 (dentries per block) times per block until the last entry where we use the total dentry cout modulo 8 as the limit.
-Note that due to the conventions of the code, there will never be a case where the indirect block is allocated with zero block entries within it.
+We then traverse through the dentries within each block, iterating 8 times (no. dentries) per block until the last entry where we use the total dentry count modulo 8 as the limit.
+Note that due to our coding conventions, there will never be a case where the indirect block is allocated with zero block entries within it.

 When adding a new dentry, we first calculate the new block position and dentry offset using the following: